-Thanks for coming by and checking out this gaming chair review.
-Sammy, the Clutch Chairz rep who reached out to me, hooked me up with their Shift Series Alpha Black chair.
+Thanks for coming by and checking out this computer gaming chair review.
+Sammy, the Clutch Chairz rep who reached out to me, sent me their Shift Series Alpha Black chair for testing.
 Read on to hear about my experience with the chair and whether or not it is worth its $380 price tag.

 - Seat and backrest